The campaign database tree contains the data from window controls and data sheets. The database exists as a tree format series

 (boolean)

-Returns true if the user owns the node, or false otherwise.
+Returns true if the user is the GM or owns the node, or false otherwise.

 isReadOnly